bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 5. Check all the values and then send.
 If successful, the response will be `200 OK`.

+The id number displayed in the response is needed to disable the hook.

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">